agrapheuse/ByteBot-Navigation/setup.md

 - Ubuntu 22.04 or higher
 - ROS2 Humble

-This setup tutorial assumes that ROS2 is already installed and is setup to run nodes.
+This setup tutorial assumes that ROS2 is already installed and is setup to build and run nodes.

 ## Install useful tools